Presentation of the Virgin

 Oil on panel

-Provenance: the Gallery of Julius Böhler Munich, Gallery Douglas, bought for SAC in 1932.
+Provenance: The Gallery of Julius Böhler Munich, Gallery Douglas, bought by HM King Alexander I in 1932.

-The painting of the Presentation of the Vrigin from State Art Collection has a very interesting and curious history.
-The painting was bought by Prince Paul Karadjordjevic for the SAC on in 1932 as a work of the famous German Renaissance artist Altdorfer.
-From its very entrance into the collection it was considered one of the most importnat works in the collection and was exhibited in the central hall of the White Palace.
+The painting of the Presentation of the Virgin has a very interesting and curious history.
+The painting was bought by HM King Alexander in 1932 as a work of the famous German Renaissance artist Altdorfer.
+From its very entrance into the collection it was considered one of the most important works in the collection and was exhibited in the central hall of the White Palace.
 Nowadays it is kept in the hall of the Royal Palace in the Royal Compound.

-It is assumed that this interesting Renaissance artist was one of the first pupils of Altdorfer, and for that reason his works were long attributed to Altdorfer himself, just as it happened with the Presentation from SAC.
+It is assumed that this interesting Renaissance artist was one of the first pupils of Altdorfer, and for that reason his works were long attributed to Altdorfer himself.

 Close examination of both works reveals great stylistic and compositional similarities.
-The faces and the drapery were executed in the same way, while the treatement of space in both is of particular interest.
+The faces and the drapery were executed in the same way, while the treatment of space in both is of particular interest.

 The rediscovery of this almost forgotten work of Master of Pulkau is of utmost significance.
-For that very reason, the Presentation from SAC would have the pride of place in the great exhibition devoted to Altdorfer and his pupils that is jointly organised by Stadel museum in Frankfurt and KHM Vienna – Realms of imagination (November 2014-February 2015 Frankfurt, March – June 2015 Vienna).
-On this exhbition, first time after many centuries, two panels from the same altar Presentation from SAC and Nativity from Chicago, would be reunited, and the audience would have the unique oportunity to perceive the true importance of this complex religious painting.
+For that very reason, the Presentation would have the pride of place in the great exhibition devoted to Altdorfer and his pupils that is jointly organized by Stadel museum in Frankfurt and KHM Vienna – Realms of imagination (November 2014-February 2015 Frankfurt, March – June 2015 Vienna).
+On this exhibition, first time after many centuries, two panels from the same altar Presentation from HM King Alexander I and Nativity from Chicago, would be reunited, and the audience would have the unique opportunity to perceive the true importance of this complex religious painting.